pcgrenier/pcgrenier.github.io/source/_posts/2015-02-05-apache-nifi-processors.markdown

 ### <a name="ListenHTTP"></a>ListenHTTP
 This processor starts an HTTP service that is used to receive FlowFiles from remote sources.
 The URL of the service is http://{hostname}:{port}/contentListener.

+### <a name="ListenSyslog"></a>ListenSyslog
+Listens for Syslog messages being sent to a given port over TCP or UDP.
+Incoming messages are checked against regular expressions for RFC5424 and RFC3164 formatted messages.
+The format of each message is: (<PRIORITY>)(VERSION )(TIMESTAMP) (HOSTNAME) (BODY) where version is optional.
+The timestamp can be an RFC5424 timestamp with a format of "yyyy-MM-dd'T'HH:mm:ss.SZ" or "yyyy-MM-dd'T'HH:mm:ss.S+hh:mm", or it can be an RFC3164 timestamp with a format of "MMM d HH:mm:ss".
+If an incoming messages matches one of these patterns, the message will be parsed and the individual pieces will be placed in FlowFile attributes, with the original message in the content of the FlowFile.
+If an incoming message does not match one of these patterns it will not be parsed and the syslog.valid attribute will be set to false with the original message in the content of the FlowFile.
+Valid messages will be transferred on the success relationship, and invalid messages will be transferred on the invalid relationship.

 ### <a name="ListenUDP"></a>ListenUDP
 This processor listens for Datagram Packets on a given port and concatenates the contents of those packets together generating flow files

+### <a name="ListFile"></a>ListFile
+Retrieves a listing of files from the local filesystem.
+For each file that is listed, creates a FlowFile that represents the file so that it can be fetched in conjunction with ListFile.
+This Processor is designed to run on Primary Node only in a cluster.
+If the primary node changes, the new Primary Node will pick up where the previous node left off without duplicating all of the data.
+Unlike GetFile, this Processor does not delete any data from the local filesystem.

 ### <a name="ListHDFS"></a>ListHDFS
 This processor retrieves a listing of files from HDFS.
 For each file that is listed in HDFS, creates a FlowFile that represents the HDFS file so that it can be fetched in conjunction with ListHDFS.
 This Processor is designed to run on Primary Node only in a cluster.
 If the primary node changes, the new Primary Node will pick up where the previous node left off without duplicating all of the data.
 Unlike GetHDFS, this Processor does not delete any data from HDFS.

+### <a name="ListSFTP"></a>ListSFTP
+Performs a listing of the files residing on an SFTP server.
+For each file that is found on the remote server, a new FlowFile will be created with the filename attribute set to the name of the file on the remote server.
+This can then be used in conjunction with FetchSFTP in order to fetch those files.

 ### <a name="LogAttribute"></a>LogAttribute
 This processor reads the attributes on incoming FlowFiles and prints those attributes and their values to the log at the logging level specified by the user.